Expanded abiogenetic experiment: let us study the origin of life in an enough open system

 It should be noted that so far nobody, including Prigogine and von Hayek, has specified that “enough”, “sufficiently”,“many” and “large” should mean in the above formulation.
 We believe that only specially designed experiments can clarify these meanings, and an experiment on the origin of life seems ideal for this.

 A clear and well-known example of self-ordering mentioned is Benard cells example - a macroscopically stationary process, the basis of which are mini-cyclic coherent motions of molecules.
 Since cyclicity is inherent in all living beings, it is also necessary for the process of the origin of life.
 Therefore, we propose (the second part of our hypothesis) that the experiment on the origin of life should include the impact on the investigated system of energy flows not only of different physical nature but also of different periods (on Earth, these were heating-cooling, lighting-darkening, wetting-drying, cycles of solar activity e.g).
 Gradients in the distribution of the system's parameters produce in it a set of continuously distributed mini chemical reactors, while temporary modulation of energy flows also introduces a temporary variety in the conditions of the reactions.
-Thus, we assume that life has arisen as a manifestation of the law linking physics and chemistry in such a way that a sufficiently diverse system with many degrees of freedom and gradients in the distribution of parameters under different periodic impacts of energy flows of various nature is forced to generate increasingly more complex structures in the process of dissipation of energy coming from outside.
+Thus, we assume that life has arisen as a manifestation of the law linking physics and chemistry in such a way that a sufficiently diverse system with many freedom degrees and gradients in the parameters' distribution under various periodic effects of different nature energy flows is forced to generate more and more complex structures in the dispersion energy (coming from outside) process.

 Various kinds of Miller's experiment for a few months give several amino acids and in the time limit – tar, the Earth for a few giga-years produced biosphere.
 Our task is to accelerate the processes of self-development as much as possible in a system of limited size and mass, up to cycles-replicators obtaining.